In 'Terrific Explosion,' North Korea Blows Up Liaison Office

 In 2015, for example, "North Korea also took issue with leaflets and how they target its highest dignity," she says.
 "The pattern is quite similar this year."

-The crisis whipped up by the North, she explains, helps distract from a lack of economic progress at home — especially this year, as the North's economy shrivels under the weight of sanctions and closure of the border with China, its main trading partner, due to the coronavirus pandemic.
+The crisis whipped up by the North, she explains, helps distract from a lack of economic progress at home — especially this year, as the North's economy shrivels under the weight of sanctions and closure of the border with China, its main trading partner, because of the coronavirus pandemic.

 Lee predicts that the North will continue its provocations by undoing 2018 agreements with Seoul aimed at reducing military tensions, something Pyongyang hinted at on Tuesday.